 Early on the history of the Catholic Church an admiration existed for Peter and Paul.
 Aside of Jesus Christ himself, these two men are the main characters in the New Testament.
 In his First Epistle to the Corinthians, church leader Clement of Rome tells of the leadership of Peter and Peter.
 He wrote,

-Living in the 1st century A.D., Clement’s praise of the first leaders of the Church is evidence that something special changed these men.
+Living in the 1st century A.D., Clement’s praise of the first leaders of the Church shows something special changed these men.
 God selected a simple fisherman and a reformed murderer to head the Catholic Church.
 I believe the Holy Spirit guided the Church to forever link these two saints lives through having the same feast day on June 29th.

 Catholic teaching.
 Jesus instituted the papacy in Matthew 16:17-19.
 According to the evangelist the charge to the future pope went as follows,